veracode/scan_health/README.md

 This is an unofficial Veracode product.
 It does not come with any support or warranty.

 Usage:
+  -cache
-  -format string
+        Enable caching of API responses (useful for development) -format string
-        Output format [console, json] (default "console") -profile string
+        Output format [console, json] (default "console") -json-file string
+        Optional file for writing JSON output to -profile string
         Veracode credential profile - See https://docs.veracode.com/r/c_httpie_tool#using-multiple-profiles (default "default")
   -region string